AmyLei96/unsupervised-learning-breast-cancer-subtypes/README.md

 Raw -omics data and clinical data for the breast cancer patients can be found in a study conducted by [Mertins, et al. (2016)](https://www.ncbi.nlm.nih.gov/pubmed/27251275).
 The cleaned transcriptomic data is stored in **rna.csv** and cleaned proteomic data is stored in **protein.csv**.

 ## Clinical Data
-Clinical data for each patient's vital status, ER, PR, and HER2 status are stored in **samples.csv**.
+Data for each patient's vital status, PAM50 breast cancer subtype, ER, PR, and HER2 status are stored in **samples.csv**.
 Identifiers (TCGA_ID) have been stripped of their Cancer Genome Atlas (TCGA) prefix for conveinence.

 ## Code
 All code is written in R. Special acknowledgement to [MOFA](https://github.com/bioFAM/MOFA) for its multi-omics factor analysis pipeline.